 Do you have a smallish kitchen?
 Or maybe you’re on the fence about work islands (think they’re too suburban?).
-Here are 10 low-commitment, problem-solving options, ranging in price from $250 to Don’t Ask, Don’t Tell.
+Here are a dozen low-commitment, problem-solving options, ranging in price from $109 to Don’t Ask, Don’t Tell.